NWUHEP/ntupleProducer/README.md

   addpkg DataFormats/VertexReco V02-00-04-01
 ```

  * Do we need this??
-Since we don't use PAT anymore, perhaps, those are not needed:
+Since we do not use PAT anymore, perhaps, those are not needed:
 ```
   addpkg PhysicsTools/PatAlgos V08-09-52
   cvs up -r V08-09-07-05 PhysicsTools/PatAlgos/python/patTemplate_cfg.py